Ryan Ronco, County Clerk – Recorder – Registrar of Voters

 The California Secretary of State provides a telecommunications device (TDD) to take calls from individuals with impairments.
 The TDD number for hearing impaired voters who would like registration or voting information is 1-800-833-8683

-In California, cassette tape recordings of the information printed in the State Voter Information Guide are available for statewide Primary and General Elections upon request.
-The County of Placer offers CD recordings of the information printed in the Sample Ballot including local measures as well as local candidate statements.
-The cassette and CD’s are available upon request at the Elections Office, and are made available approximately four weeks before the election.
+In California, audio recordings of the information printed in the State Voter Information Guide are available for statewide Primary and General Elections upon request.
+Placer County offers CD recordings of the information printed in the Voter Information Guide including local measures as well as local candidate statements.
+The audio and CD’s are available upon request at the Elections Office, and are made available approximately four weeks before the election.

 Early Voting Options

-Applications for vote-by-mail ballots can be found on the back cover of the sample ballot booklet and on this website or you may contact our office and we will mail you one.
-You can also request a vote-by-mail ballot in writing by sending us your name, residence address, mailing address (if different than your residence address), and your signature to Placer County Elections Office, PO Box 5278, Auburn CA 95604.
+Applications for vote by mail ballots can be found on the back cover of the Voter Information Guide and on this website or you may contact our office and we will mail you one.
+You can also request a vote by mail ballot in writing by sending us your name, residence address, mailing address (if different than your residence address), and your signature to Placer County Elections Office, PO Box 5278, Auburn CA 95604.
 All applications can be returned by mail, hand delivered, or faxed to our office at 530-886-5688.
 An individual application is needed for each person requesting the ballot.

 Beginning 29 days prior to each election, the Placer County Elections Office in Auburn serves as a voting center during regular business hours, 8AM to 5PM, Monday through Friday.
 Contact our office or visit our website under Current Elections for special weekend hours.

-Due to changes in the law in 2002, any voter may apply for permanent vote-by-mail status (PVBM).
+Due to changes in the law in 2002, any voter may apply for permanent vote by mail status (PVBM).
 As a PVBM voter, a voter will no longer have to apply to receive a ballot for future elections.
 A ballot will automatically be mailed to the voter with PVBM status for each election in which they are eligible to vote.
-The application to become a PVBM is available on the back of the sample ballot booklet (check the appropriate box on the application), and on this website here or contact our office at 530-886-5650 and we will mail you an application.
+The application to become a PVBM is available on the back of the Voter Information Guide (check the appropriate box on the application), and on this website here or contact our office at 530-886-5650 and we will mail you an application.

 PVBM status is convenient for voters who may find it difficult to get to a polling place on Election Day.
 With PVBM status, your ballot will automatically be mailed to you for every election.
 If the ballot has been lost or otherwise not available, the voter may also cast a provisional ballot on Election Day at the polling place or at the Elections Office.